The first law of differential entropy and holographic complexity: A first law in CFT

 We can now compute the combination of variations of differential entropy and complexity separately for $\alpha, \Delta$ and~$c$ induced variations.
 Firstly, for variations which change the subregion size $\alpha$, but keep $\Delta$ and $c$ fixed, the combination vanishes to first order

 This follows directly from the $\alpha$ variations of differential entropy and complexity, \eqref{eq:alphavarde} and \eqref{eq:Cvaralpha} respectively.
-The $\alpha$ variation is an example of a global conformal transformation on the boundary, in particular a dilatation, hence it is dual to an isometry transformation in the bulk.
+Note that the choice of relative coefficient \eqref{eq:varconjlhs} is crucial for the cancellations between the two variations.
+The $\alpha$ variation is an example of a global conformal transformation in the CFT, in particular a dilatation, hence it is dual to a bulk isometry transformation.
 In \cite{Jacobson:2018ahi} it has been shown that the combination $\delta_\chi A- k \delta_\chi V$ vanishes for variations of ball-shaped regions in AdS with vanishing extrinsic curvature induced by arbitrary diffeomorphisms $\chi$, in particular it is zero for variations induced by isometries.
-Hence, from the AdS/CFT duality we expect that \eqref{eq:varconj} vanishes for variations induced by \emph{arbitrary} global conformal transformations (since they are dual to isometries in the bulk), not just for $\alpha$ variations, but we do not have a proof of this in the CFT at the moment.
+Hence, from the AdS/CFT duality we expect that \eqref{eq:varconj} vanishes for variations induced by \emph{arbitrary} global conformal transformations (since they are dual to isometries in the bulk), not just for $\alpha$ variations, but we do not have a proof of this in the CFT.

 Secondly, under a small change in $\Delta$, at fixed $\alpha$ and $c$, the combination of variations becomes

 This can be derived by inserting the state variations of differential entropy and complexity.
 The state variation of differential entropy \eqref{eq:differentialenergy} is valid for arbitrary perturbations, but the variation of complexity \eqref{eq:Cvarstate} is specific for first-order variations from the vacuum state to the excited state dual to conical AdS.
 It would be interesting to see whether the equality above holds more generally for arbitrary first order perturbations of the vacuum state.